himmAllRight/himmAllRight-source/content/post/new-hhkb-pro2.md

 ## My history with the HHKB Lite

 ## Time for a Mechanical Keyboard
 After years of using the standard rubber dome HHKB lite, I wanted to finally switch to a true mechanical keyboard.
 I searched long and hard, looking at all different layouts, and learning about the various switch types, mostly [cherry MX switches](https://en.wikipedia.org/wiki/Cherry_(keyboards)).
 After purchasing and playing with a [switch tester](https://mechanicalkeyboards.com/shop/index.php?l=product_detail&p=1620), I confirmed that I would likely enjoy MX clear switches best.
-They are quiet enough I could still reasonabily use them in an office, but still had the nice tactile bump that I love (more than what I experienced on the Browns).
-Additionally, I knew that I wanted to stick with a small, minimalistic layout that I had grown to love, so I exclusively looked at [60% keyboards](https://deskthority.net/wiki/60%25), with the occasional [40%](https://deskthority.net/wiki/40%25) board catching my eye.
+They are quiet enough I could still reasonably use them in an office, but still had the nice tactile bump that I love (more than what I experienced on the Browns).
+Additionally, I knew that I wanted to stick with a small, minimalist layout that I had grown to love, so I exclusively looked at [60% keyboards](https://deskthority.net/wiki/60%25), with the occasional [40%](https://deskthority.net/wiki/40%25) board catching my eye.

 Like many, I eventually landed at the [Vortex Pok3r](https://deskthority.net/wiki/Vortex_Pok3r).
 It beautiful, minimal, but sturdy appearance, and had a MX clear variant.
 I had made my decision, but at the time, new boards weren't available so I decided I would sit back and wait a little while to see if it would drop on [Massdrop](https://www.massdrop.com/).
 I had waited years to purchase a mechanical keyboard, I could wait a little longer to get the one I wanted.

 ## The Planck Drop

-While I was waiting for a Pok3r drop... something interesting caught my eye on Massdrop... the [Plack keyboard](https://www.massdrop.com/buy/planck-mechanical-keyboard) dropped...
+While I was waiting for a Pok3r drop... something interesting caught my eye on Massdrop... the [Planck keyboard](https://www.massdrop.com/buy/planck-mechanical-keyboard) dropped...
 The planck is a keyboard kit that you solder together to create a programmable, *ortholinear*, 40% keyboard.
 When I say *programmable*, I don't just mean you can bind keys.
 The Planck is fully open and the firmware C code is available on Github.
 So, you can actually customize and hack together the firmware, which was very appealing to me.
 So I joined the drop.

 After I joined the drop, I purchased a soldering kit so that I could construct the keyboard once it finally shipped.
 However, the planck drop had *several* delays, but as I previously stated, I didn't mind too much and was willing to wait.
-The planck got delayed *so* much, that they eventually allowed people to cancel their order and recieve a refund.
-I thought the order cancelation was something you *opted in* to do, but it was actually an *opt out* situation... so my lack of response had my order cancled, pre-maturely ending my planck experience.
+The planck got delayed *so* much, that they eventually allowed people to cancel their order and receive a refund.
+I thought the order cancellation was something you *opted in* to do, but it was actually an *opt out* situation... so my lack of response had my order canceled, pre-maturely ending my planck experience.

 ## Deciding on the HHKB Pro

-With my planck order cancelled, and a refund imminent, I started to look at other options again.
+With my planck order canceled, and a refund imminent, I started to look at other options again.
 The main contender was still the Pok3r.
 I started researching it again and learning about how I could program the layers to have a layout I would like... and eventually realized I just kept re-creating the infamous HHKB layout.

 So I started to consider the HHKB again.
-My main reasons for not getting it origonally was that it is a good bit more expensive than the majority of mechanical keyboards on the market.
+My main reasons for not getting it originally was that it is a good bit more expensive than the majority of mechanical keyboards on the market.
 However, after waiting months for the planck, and noticing I kept comparing everything to the HHKB, I realized I would eventually end up with an HHKB anyway, and decided to just go for it now.
 Decision made.

 ## Getting the HHKB

 Once I decided on the HHKB, and obtained approval from my wife ( ;) ), I purchased it from Amazon.
 The one thing I did contemplate about was which color to get.
 I didn't know if I wanted to get the black or white model.
-I knew I wanted printed keycaps, and that made the white board very appealing.
+I knew I wanted printed key-caps, and that made the white board very appealing.
 The printed keys on it look *so* nice.
 Eventually, I decided on the dark gray because it matches everything else I own, whereas the white board would drastically stick out, which may not be idea if I ever *really* care about constructing a nice setup.

 I placed the order and within a few days, it was on my doorstep (well, the neighbor's).